Swiftapp-hub/ControlSettings-Plugin-Swift-Assistant/README.md

 ## Manual build

-Follow these steps if you want to compile Swift Assistant on your own
+Follow these steps if you want to compile ControlSettings on your own

 ### Dependencies